ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

 ```

 ## Gates and Operations in Binary
-- Now that we've understood what Bits are we need to understand how do we manipulate bits to perform and compute operations on this information which might be useful to us
+- Now that we've understood what Bits are, we need to understand how do we manipulate bits to perform and compute operations on this information which might be useful to us.
-- Gates represent the types of manipulation we can perform on Bits, Gates act on bit or a group of bits to provide a deterministic output.
+- Gates represent the types of manipulation we can perform on Bits, Gates act on a bit or a group of bits to provide a deterministic output.
-- Let's look at some of the basic gates in Classical Computing
+- Let's look at some of the basic gates in Classical Computing.

 ### NOT gate